jmuryawan/streamlit-dashboard-enhanced/README.md

 # 507-streamlit-demo
 Streamlit demo 2024 fall using github codespaces

-# Enhanced Streamlit
+## Enhanced Streamlit
 This part of the code includes 3 additional dashboards along with 2 widgets.
-In your repository's README.md file, include:

-A brief description of your dashboard.
+-  Map chart: shows operational schools by zipcode
+-  Line chart: shows trends in learning modalities over time
+-  Bar chart: shows student count over time

+More details about the visualizations can be viewed in the URL below.

-The public URL of your deployed Streamlit dashboard.
+The public URL for deployed Streamlit dashboards: **https://app-dashboard-enhanced-empwgrmrn95fbndjrcxeeb.streamlit.app/**